happyjack27/autoredistrict/README.md

 the gene of a genetic algorithm would just be a vector of which district each block belongs to, in order.  so one would have to add an ordering to the blocks.  (i.e. number them 1 through whatever).

-i also forgot to add constraint for population difference between districts.  that's trivial too.

 the two non trivial things: calculating geometric complexity and calculating democratic representativeness are what are shown.  the first, by minimizing border length, the second, by minimizing kullback-leibler divergence of the election results from the popular vote.
 */